feuer-dov/projects/README.md

 # Projects

-This repository contains some of the projects I have done independently over the years.
+This repository contains some of the projects I have done independently over the last few years.